visortelle/dekaf.io/site/docs/installation/licensing-and-billing.md

 # Licensing and Billing

 Dekaf is a product family that contains two products:
-- **Dekaf** is a multi-user application that deployed as a Docker container withing your organization's network boundaries.
+- **Dekaf** is a multi-user application that deployed as a Docker container within your organization's network boundaries.
 - **Dekaf Desktop** is a single-user desktop application.

 ### Dekaf Editions

-**Dekaf** has the following editions:

-- **Dekaf Free** edition with a limited feature set.
+- **Dekaf Free** - edition with a limited feature set.

-- **Dekaf for Teams** subscription-based edition with clear pricing that fit for small to medium-size companies and individuals.
+- **Dekaf for Teams** - subscription-based edition with clear pricing that fits small to medium-size companies and individuals.
   You pay for each Pulsar instance up to 5 instances.
 After reaching this number of instances, we recommend you to [contact us](/support) and negotiate switching to the Enterprise plan.

-- **Dekaf Enterprise** edition for large companies with negotiable price.
+- **Dekaf Enterprise** - the most feature-rich edition with premium support for large companies with negotiable price.

 ### Dekaf Desktop Editions